Xunnamius/project-utils/README.md

 features that git, npm, semantic-release, conventional-changelog, and other tooling already provide.

-**Projector tries to avoid being Yet Another Thing you have to learn.** The
-upside: combined with [custom life cycle plugins][40], Projector is probably flexible enough to integrate with your technology stack of choice.
+In this way, **Projector tries to avoid being Yet Another Thing you have to learn.** The upside: combined with [life cycle plugins][40] (i.e. simple npm scripts), Projector is flexible enough to integrate with most technology stacks.
 The downside: compared to [Lerna][11]—the primary inspiration behind Projector's creation—Projector only implements a focused subset of features.

 [See what Projector can do][41].

-> 🚧 🚧 Projector is still in its infancy as a tool mostly for my own personal
-> use!
-Check out the [public roadmap][72] to see the lay of things.

 ---